Laure Waridel

-Laure Waridel, CM (born January 10, 1973) is a social activist, a writer, a professor of environment at the Université du Québec à Montréal, and a radio and TV commentator.
+Laure Waridel, CM (born January 10, 1973) is a social activist, a writer, an associate professor of environmental studies and sociology at the Université du Québec à Montréal, and a radio and TV commentator.

 Early years

 Laure Waridel was born in Switzerland, in the village of Chesalles-sur-Oron just north of Lake Geneva in the Canton of Vaud.
 She has three sisters and a brother.
 When she was two, their new home was a dairy farm in Mont-Saint-Grégoire, Quebec, in the Montérégie region.
 It was not long before Laure became aware of the shift towards industrial farming methods and the vulnerability of farm producers.
-As a young girl, she worked at a local organic farm, the Cadet Roussel farm in Mont-Saint-Grégoire, Quebec.
+As a young girl, she worked at the Cadet Roussel organic farm in Mont-Saint-Grégoire, Quebec.
 She lives in Montreal and is the mother of two children, Colin and Alphée; Alphée was the subject of a 2012 documentary film, Alphée of the Stars (Alphée des étoiles), by her father and Waridel's then-spouse Hugo Latulippe.
 Waridel is now married to Bruce Johnston.

 Education

 From 1990 to 1992, Waridel studied social sciences at the Cégep Lionel-Groulx.
 Subsequently, she earned a degree in sociology and international development from McGill University.
-She completed her university studies with a communications certificate from the Université du Québec à Montréal and a Master's degree in law and environmental studies from the University of Victoria in British Columbia.
+She continued her university studies with a communications certificate from the Université du Québec à Montréal and a Master's degree in law and environmental studies from the University of Victoria in British Columbia.
 Waridel earned a doctorate degree at the Geneva-based Graduate Institute of International and Development Studies.